Tiantiansayhi/Tiantiansayhi.github.io/_includes/about/en.md

 Hello!
 I am Tiantian Wang.
 I’m currently a Ph.D. candidate of Harbin Institube of Technology, Shenzhen.
-I majar in Mechanical Engineering and my research interests include medical/surgical robots, humanoid robots and deep learning.
+I major in Mechanical Engineering and my research interests include medical/surgical robots, humanoid robots and deep learning.
 I open source most of my research, please check my [Github](https://github.com/Tiantiansayhi) for more infomation.
 If you are interested in my research or would like to have a talk, feel free to drop me an email:tiantianw25@gmail.com.